szilard-nemeth/gdrive2sheet/README.md

 You need to have python 2.7 and pip installed.
 Run make from the project's root directory, all python dependencies required by the project will be installed.
+IMPORTANT NOTE: This project was tested and is compatible with Python 3.8

 ## Running the tests